silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Generators
-**Description:** Functions that can be paused and resumed, yielding values on demand and enabling powerful iteration and async programming patterns.
+**Description:** A generator is a function that can be paused and resumed, yielding multiple values on demand.
 **Example:**
 ```javascript
 // Basic generator